openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 4. <a href="#run-image-classification">Run inference on the sample and see the results:</a>
     - <a href="#run-image-classification">Image Classification Code Sample</a>

 This guide assumes you completed all installation and configuration steps.
-If you have not yet installed and configured the toolkit:
+If you have not yet installed and configured the toolkit, follow the installation guide suitable for You:

 @sphinxdirective
 .. tab:: Linux

-   See :doc:`Install Intel® Distribution of OpenVINO™ toolkit for Linux* <openvino_docs_install_guides_installing_openvino_linux>`
+   :doc:`Install Intel® Distribution of OpenVINO™ toolkit for Linux* <openvino_docs_install_guides_installing_openvino_linux>`

 .. tab:: Windows

-   See :doc:`Install Intel® Distribution of OpenVINO™ toolkit for Windows* <openvino_docs_install_guides_installing_openvino_windows>`
+   :doc:`Install Intel® Distribution of OpenVINO™ toolkit for Windows* <openvino_docs_install_guides_installing_openvino_windows>`

 .. tab:: macOS

-   See :doc:`Install Intel® Distribution of OpenVINO™ toolkit for macOS* <openvino_docs_install_guides_installing_openvino_macos>`
+   :doc:`Install Intel® Distribution of OpenVINO™ toolkit for macOS* <openvino_docs_install_guides_installing_openvino_macos>`

 @endsphinxdirective

 ## Install OpenVINO Development Tools

-To install OpenVINO Development Tools for working with Caffe* models, use the following command:
+To install OpenVINO Development Tools for use with Caffe* models, run the following command:

 ``` sh
    pip install openvino-dev[caffe]